tmobile/node-red-contrib-differences/README.md

 # node-red-contrib-differences

-This Node-RED node will compare two input arrays, then output the chosen "set" of differences.
+This Node-RED node will compare two inputs, then create output based on how the inputs differ.

 Sets include:

 * **Complement**: What's in one input, but not the other
 * **Intersection**: What's common in both inputs
 * **Union**: Everything from both inputs

+## Usage

+Drag and Drop the "Differences" node onto the canvas.
+Set the `Left` and `Right` input values to the source sets, set the `Function` value baed on how you want differences between the left and right sets treated, and the `Output` value to the destination property.

 ## Examples